aleventhal/js2at/README.md

   // Responses can be asynchronous: request.complete(detail);
   // or
-  request.sendOne(detail);  // Useful for multipart responses.
-Only available if request.multiSend is true.
+  request.sendOne(detail);  // Send partial response.
+Available if request.multiSend is true.
   // or
   request.error(errorDetail);
 }